What are e-raffles?

 How do they work?

-E-raffles are an exciting new form of charitable fundraising that is being licensed by the Alcohol and Gaming Commission of Ontario.
-They’re a modern version of traditional paper raffles – including 50/50, fixed-prize and “Catch the Ace” draws.
-As with other types of raffles, there is no cap on the prize levels that can be reached and using electronic means, charities may be able to reach more people and raise more money than traditional paper raffles.
+E-raffles are an exciting form of charitable fundraising that is licensed by the Alcohol and Gaming Commission of Ontario.
+They’re a modern version of traditional paper raffles – including 50/50, fixed-prize, and “Catch the Ace” draws.
+As with other types of raffles, there is no cap on the prize levels that can be reached, and by using electronic means, charitable organizations may be able to reach more people and raise more money than traditional paper raffles.

 Here's how they work...